 Supplemental Information Requested to Support New Jersey Board of Public Utilities (BPU) in the Evaluation of Transmission Projects Proposed to be Developed Under the 2021 State Agreement Approach (SAA)

-Document Date and Revision: April 6, 2021, Revision X
+Document Date and Revision: June 4, 2021, Revision 2

 Document Purpose: Bidders proposing to develop a transmission project to support the integration of offshore wind within the state of New Jersey’s 2021 State Agreement Approach competitive solicitation must complete this form as one component of the bid submission.
 This document provides bidders guidance on criteria that will be used to evaluate alternative transmission proposals, collects information necessary for the BPU to evaluate proposed projects, and allows bidders to describe benefits to New Jersey residents and ratepayers.